The Brexit process

 The UK will leave the European Union at 23:00 on 31 January 2020.
 A revised Withdrawal Agreement and Political Declaration was agreed with the European Council on 17 October 2019.

 The Withdrawal Agreement needs to be ratified to take effect and domestic UK legislation needs to be passed to implement it.

 After exit there will be a Transition Period which will last until 31 December 2020, but could be extended.
 During this Transition Period the UK will continue to apply EU law and existing UK and EU arrangements with a limited number of exceptions.

 Keeping up to date

-This includes participating in local resilience forums (LRFs).
-These are multi-agency partnerships, made up of representatives from local public services, including the emergency services, local authorities, the NHS, the Environment Agency and others.
-The Essex Resilience Forum (ERF) is planning to mitigate any disruption to our county that may be caused by leaving the EU.
+Local resilience forums (LRFs) are multi-agency partnerships, made up of representatives from local public services, including the emergency services, local authorities, the NHS, the Environment Agency and others.
+The Essex Resilience Forum (ERF) will plan to mitigate any disruption to our county at the end of the Transition Period.

 Information is given on GOV.UK on how to prepare if the UK leaves the EU with no deal.Print this page